mdabdullahibnaharun/youtube-spam-comment-ditector/README.md

 # Youtube-Spam-Comment-Detector
-Youtube Spam Comment Detector using ML.
+Youtube Spam Comment Detector using ML & DM.

 ### Abstract
 We know that YouTube has emerged as the most popular website for sharing and watching video content.
 However, such success has also attracted malicious users, whose goal is to self-promote their videos or spread viruses and malware.
 Therefore, it is very important to find ways to identify and report these videos & comments.
 ### Objective
-The objective of this project is to create a web-app using python(Flask).
-This project will be build using python modules like Numpy, Flask, SkLearn, Mathplotlib... etc.
+The objective of this project is to create an app using python.
+This project will be build using python modules like NumPy,Sk-Learn, Mathplotlib... etc.
-In this project, the user has to give youtube comment “predict” button.
+In this project, the user has to give youtube comment.
 It will show the result below.
-If the user clicks on the “reload” button, then it will reload the app.
 ### Prerequisites
- 1.Familiarity with Python
+1. Familiarity with Python.
- 2.Working knowledge of Naive-bayes algorithm.
+2. Working knowledge of the classification algorithm.

-To build this project we will use the basic concept of python and libraries

-A)NumPy is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these

-B) pandas is a software library written for the Python programming language for data manipulation and analysis.
-In particular, it offers data structures and operations for manipulating numerical tables and time series.

-C) Scikit-learn is a free software machine learning library for the Python programming language.
+3. Working knowledge of Pandas, NumPy.
+4. Matplotlib for the visualization.
-It features various classification, regression and clustering algorithms including support vector machines, ...etc.
+5. Scikit-learn for classification, regression and clustering algorithms including support vector machines, and Nave-Bayes ...etc.

-E) Matplotlib is a plotting library for the Python programming language and its numerical mathematics extension NumPy.
-It provides an object-oriented API for embedding plots into applications using general-purpose GUI toolkits like Tkinter, wxPython

 To install the libraries we can use pip installer from the command line:
   1) pip install numpy